Day 6 -- Sightseeing in Vienna, and Heurigen dinner.

 Dinner is family style; here is the "salad" course with potatoes, cucumber, and slaw.

 We did love all the great brown bread we had everywhere.
-Each of this slices weighs about a quarter pound.
+Each of this slices weighs about a

 Our entertainment in the background, and our bus driver in the foreground.